 When the 2012 Civic came out, many reviewers mentioned that the interior was plain and not very quiet.
-Honda reacted quickly by improving the interior design and materials for 2013; compare the interior photos below.
+Honda reacted quickly by improving the interior design and materials for 2013.
+In our opinion the 2012 Civic has a nice simple interior; it doesn't feel "cheap" - compare the interior photos below.
 The front and rear fascia of the 2013 Civic sedan were also updated.

 For 2014, the Civic coupe got a major styling upgrade with more aggressive front fenders and many other changes.
 Starting from 2014, the Civic coupe and sedan received a continuously variable transmission (CVT).
 Read also: Pros and cons of the CVT transmission.
 The 2012 and 2013 Civic have a proven conventional 5-speed automatic transmission.

 The sporty Civic Si is available as a coupe or sedan.
 It comes with the 2.4L engine mated to a 6-speed manual transmission.

 2014 Honda Civic coupe.
 Photo: Honda.

 See the 2012 Honda Civic Coupe photo